 8. Pay from one income, save from another

 A great way of sharing the expenses in a relationship is paying all expenses from one person’s paycheck and using the other person’s paycheck for savings and investments.

 They obviously would have to have the freedom to be able to spend from their salaries when they want but a good understanding would be needed to stick to this spending rule.
 But couples who go by this have greater financial compatibility and trust each other a great deal usually.

 Related Reading: She Had Financial Independence But NO Freedom

 9. Sharing based on trust

-Also, Vinay and his wife never had a joint account but they have investments, property, health insurance and the likes.
+Also, Richie and his wife never had a joint account but they have investments, property, health insurance and the likes.
 They say they have grown rich together.